playjul306/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/README.md

 2. **Propose a different approach to architecture our images to be able to reuse as much as possible what we have done.
 Your proposition should also try to avoid as much as possible repetitions between your images.**

    Comme dit lors du point précédent, il est préférable d’utiliser les commandes `RUN` séparément, afin que le mécanisme de mise en cache soit utilisé par les autres images ayant besoin de ces commandes.
-Toutes les autres devraient être utilisée de manière chainée, comme dans le deuxième l’exemple, afin de réduire le nombre de couche et donc la taille des images.
+Toutes les autres devraient être utilisée de manière chainée, comme dans le deuxième exemple, afin de réduire le nombre de couche et donc la taille des images.

 3. **Provide the `/tmp/haproxy.cfg` file generated in the `ha` container after each step.
 Place the output into the `logs` folder like you already did for the Docker logs in the previous tasks.
 Three files are expected.**